Identifying causal effects with subjective ordinal outcomes: Implications of the identification results for practice

 Consider a population in which happiness is determined as by three things: i) one's income $X_{1i}$ (measured in thousands of dollars); ii) whether they are married $X_{2i} \in \{0,1\}$; and iii) an idiosyncratic error term $U_i$, according to a linear causal relationship:

-In this world money does not buy happiness: in fact, it has a slight negative effect with $\beta_1 = -0.1$.
+For the sake of illustration, we suppose that in this world money does not buy happiness: in fact, it has a slight negative effect with $\beta_1 = -0.1$.
 However, marriage does come with a substantial benefit to happiness: $\beta_2=1$.

-Life satisfaction is measured by a binary question in which $R_i=1$ indicates that individual $i$ responded ``yes'' and $R_i=0$ that they responded ``no'' to the question: ``All things considered, are you satisfied with your life at present?''
-Without loss of generality, we know by Lemma \ref{prophonest} that individual reporting functions can be written
+First, suppose that life satisfaction is measured by a binary question in which $R_i=1$ indicates that individual $i$ responded ``yes'' and $R_i=0$ that they responded ``no'' to the question: ``All things considered, are you satisfied with your life at present?''
+Given Assumption MONO, we know by Lemma \ref{prophonest} that individual reporting functions can be written

 Suppose that $V_i$ takes two values in the population.
 Optimistic Reporters, indicated by $V_i=1$ have a threshold $\tau_1 = -1$, and Pessimistic Reporters, indicated by $V_i=0$, have $\tau_0 = 0$.
 While a Pessimistic Reporter requires $H_i$ to be positive to indicate they are satisfied with life, Optimistic Reporters only require $H_i > -1$ to report that they are satisfied with life.